Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 What Is Music Therapy?

 Music therapy is not just about listening to relaxing, soothing music.
-The goal of music therapy is to offer diverse ways for a person to creatively utilize music in tune with their mental health needs.
+The goal of is to offer diverse ways for a person to creatively utilize music in tune with their mental health needs.

 Personalization is a critical aspect of music therapy as each person has different tastes in music as well as the ability to create it.
 This is where music therapists come in.
 They work together with the client to assess a person’s concerns and needs, to create specific short and long-term goals.